PalanixYT/dwl/README.md

 ### Status information

-Information about selected layouts, current window title, and selected/occupied/urgent tags is written to the stdin of the `-s` command (see the `printstatus()` function for details).
+Information about selected layouts, current window title, and selected/occupied/urgent tags is written to the stdin of the `-b` command (see the `printstatus()` function for details).
 This information can be used to populate an external status bar with a script that parses the information.
-Failing to read this information will cause dwl to block, so if you do want to run a startup command that does not consume the status information, you can close standard input with the `<&-` shell redirection, for example:

-    dwl -s 'foot --server <&-'

-If your startup command is a shell script, you can achieve the same inside the script with the line

-    exec <&-

 To get a list of status bars that work with dwl consult our [wiki].